wp-plugins/inactive-user-deleter/readme.txt

 == Screenshots ==

-1. Remember, my plugin will never delete user No 1, and will do delete operations only after &lt;last warning&gt;, like that
+1. Remember, my plugin will never delete user No 1 or users are having highest user-level (value >= 10 - admin privileges), and will do delete operations only after message like that - &lt;last warning&gt;.

 == Frequently Asked Questions ==